-To help simplify all of these choices, we've put together three PV Solar Packages for our clients to choose from.
+To help simplify all of the equipment and warranty choices, we've put together three PV Solar Packages for our clients to choose from.

-Our high-end SolarBase program features panels from Jinko, LG, Panasonic, Solaria, and Trina; SolarEdge Inverters (upgraded to a 25 year warranty) with Power Optimizers; and the Quick Rack rail-free mounting system.
+Our high-end SolarBase program features panels from Jinko, LG, Panasonic, Solaria, and Trina; SolarEdge Inverters (upgraded to a 25 year warranty) with Power Optimizers; Quick Rack rail-free mounting system, and critter guard.
 This package also includes an industry leading 25 year installation workmanship warranty.

 For our more value minded client's, we created our Value Line.
 Here we utilize panels from Hanwha, Jinko, LG, Panasonic, Solaria, and Trina; SolarEdge Inverters (upgraded to a 25 year warranty) with Power Optimizers; and the EcoX rail-free mounting system.
 This package also includes a 15 year installation workmanship warranty.